robsonrosa/hubot.js/README.md

 ## Usage

 For now I do not know how to do many things.
-New gear (features), can they be added in the future.
+New gears (features), can they be added in the future.
 You can create your gears.
 If you think they can be useful to others, please send a pull request.

 ### Jenkins